neildavis/mgpr-pi/README.md

      `sudo raspi-config` -> Advanced Options -> GL Driver -> (Full KMS)

+     This option might not be present on latest Bullseye since KMS is enabled by default now.
-     (You probably want 'Fake KMS' if running on 'Buster' but this hasn't been thoroughly tested)
+     You probably want 'Fake KMS' if running on 'Buster' but this hasn't been thoroughly tested.

 4. (Optional) Enable SSH if you want to and know how to use it!